encoredev/examples/ts/clerk/README.md

 From there you can also see metrics, traces, connect your app to a GitHub repo to get automatic deploys on new commits, and connect your own AWS or GCP account to use for deployment.

-### React on Vercel

-1. Create a repo and push the project to GitHub.
-2. Create a new project on Vercel and point it to your GitHup repo.
-3. Select `frontend` as the root directory for the Vercel project.

 ## CORS configuration